deepernewbie/LocalWebApp/prompt.md

 * What it does
 * What data it needs to persist
-* What APK features it uses (mic, camera, file read/write, etc.)
+* What CouchFlow features it uses (mic, camera, file read/write, etc.)
 * Preferred look and feel

 Example: